Dīgha Nikāya

 [14] Vipatti.
 Vi = un, patti: PED: Obtaining, acquiring, getting, entering into, state of, 2. attainment, acquisition, 3. gaining, gain, profit, advantage.

-[16] Diṭṭhi-visuddhi kho pana yathā diṭṭhissa ca padhānaṃ. purified view indeed but according his-view and path.
+[16] Diṭṭhi-visuddhi kho pana yathā diṭṭhissa ca padhānaṃ. purified view indeed but according to his view and path.

 [18] Asantuṭṭhitā (ms. spells this a-santutthitā) ca kusalesu dhammesu appaṭivāṇitā ca padhānasmiṃ (not taking one's stand on, or discontent with) (skillful) (Dhamma) (non-turning-away) and, and then (making exertion)